Mobility Allowance (MOB) Employment/Training Reviews 008-10030020

 4 |

 Making an unfavourable decision + Read more ...
-Customer no longer qualifies for MOB.
+Customer is no longer eligible for MOB.
 Make at least 2 genuine attempts to contact the customer to advise if an unfavourable decision is to be made.
 Record all details on a DOC and finalise the activity through the AR screen.
 This will automatically mature and finalise the Service Profiling activity on PQSS.
-Customer’s payment is placed into a POG and an automatic advice is issued advising they no longer qualify.
-At the end of the POG, a customer’s MOB may revert to the standard rate or cancel.
+If the customer's payment is placed into a POG, an automatic advice is issued advising they no longer qualify.
+At the end of the POG, a customer’s MOB may reduce to the standard rate or cancel.
 Customers need to advise if they commence or recommence a qualifying activity during their POG as their payment can be restored.
 For the relevant POG, see Cancellation and Period of Grace for Mobility Allowance (MOB). |